boholder/puntgun/config-manual.md

     id-are: ["123456789","987654321"]
   all-of:
     - name: "new account"
-    # a filter rule
+    # a filter option
     - user-created:
         after: "2022-01-01"
-    # a nested rule set
+    # a nested option set
     - any-of:
         - name: "not speak much"
         - user-foer-foing-ratio-less-than: 0.1